Security Model of Core

 Smart Contract Vulnerabilities

-• Bug Bounty Programs: Encouraging the community and security researchers to find and report bugs, so that many potential exploits are caught early by offering rewards for their discovery.
+- Bug Reporting: Encouraging the community and security researchers to find and report bugs, so that many potential exploits are caught early.

 Conclusion